DavidL-H/presconvis/README.md

 This tool takes a single protein sequence and user input, grabbing n proteins from uniprot (UnirefXX), performing MSA, and visualizing both a tree for total conservation, but also a 2d sequence plot, showing indivudual residue conservation.

+The front end will be build in with the newly launched Shiny for Python.
+Persistent data storage wil MySQL

 This tools accesses protein sequences and their meta data from the **Uniprot REST API**:
 https://rest.uniprot.org/
 https://www.uniprot.org/help/api